P is for aligning products to meet each client’s unique goals, circumstances and preferences.

 But while time may be relative, it’s also precious and these days, it seems limited.
 All of us have growing demands on our time: We are all trying to squeeze in work commitments, family time, recreational activities, fitness, shopping and other duties into too-short days.

-Our annual Value of Advisor study looks closely at the various services that advisors provide and consistently finds that those services are far more valuable than the average fee charged.
-In earlier blogs, we discussed the value of actively rebalancing a portfolio, of managing investors’ behavior to keep them invested through challenging markets and of providing a customized experience for clients.
+Our annual Value of Adviser study looks closely at the various services that advisers provide and consistently finds that those services are far more valuable than the average fee charged.
+In earlier blogs, we discussed the value of actively rebalancing a portfolio, of managing investors’ behaviour to keep them invested through challenging markets and of providing a customised experience for clients.

 Click image to enlarge

-While our long-standing formula remains the same – A+B+C+P+T – we have changed the value of P from the cost of producing an investment plan to focus on the value that advisors can potentially provide by aligning the investment products they choose to the client’s individual goals, preferences and circumstances.
-By doing so, we are recognizing that providing the C of our formula (a customized client experience) leads to the P of our formula (products aligned to the client’s goals).
+While our long-standing formula remains the same – A+B+C+P– we have changed the value of P from the cost of producing an investment plan to focus on the value that advisers can potentially provide by aligning the investment products they choose to the client’s individual goals, preferences and circumstances.
+By doing so, we are recognising that providing the C of our formula (a customised client experience) leads to the P of our formula (products aligned to the client’s goals).
 That’s how holistic wealth management works: Everything is interconnected with the ultimate aim of helping each client feel financially secure through each stage of their lives.

-A one-size-fits-all solution might apply to other areas of our lives but when it comes to our finances, our goals, circumstances and preferences will be very different than anyone else’s.
+A one-size-fits-all solution might apply to other areas of our lives but when it comes to our finances, our goals, circumstances and preferences will be very different from anyone else’s.

 Click image to enlarge